 CME’s Women in Manufacturing Leadership Council is a peer-mentoring forum to provide opportunities for women to network, improve their professional skills and learn from the experience of other women in industry.

-The council is an exclusive group of 5-10 senior manufacturing women leaders from non-competing CME member companies who meet to gain strategic insights, share ideas and learn from each other’s experiences.
+The council is an exclusive group of women who are senior manufacturing leaders from non-competing CME member companies who meet to gain strategic insights, share ideas and learn from each other’s experiences.
 A peer-mentoring forum to exchange confidential business information related to the ongoing operations and growth of their business, meetings are highly interactive.

 Participants share their experiences on various topics such as: breaking down barriers to personal and professional growth, advancing gender diversity and inclusion in workplaces, succession planning, leadership skills development, government policy initiatives, and more.